lixing99999/assessment-respond-io/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/yourusername/yourproject.git`
+1. Clone the repository: `git clone https://github.com/lixing99999/assessment-respond-io.git`
-2. Navigate to the project directory: `cd yourproject`
+2. Navigate to the project directory: `cd assessment-respond-io`
 3. Install dependencies: `npm install`

 ### Running the Application
+x
 1. Make sure your MySQL and Redis servers are up and running.
 2. Create the necessary databases as mentioned in the project configuration.
 3. Configure the database connection and Redis settings in the appropriate configuration files.